astro-informatics/s2fft/README.md

 precompute transforms.
 In future releases this support will be extended to our on-the-fly algorithms.

+As of version 1.0.3 `S2FFT` also provides JAX support for existing C/C++ packages, specifically `HEALPix` and `SSHT`.
+This works by wrapping python bindings with custom JAX frontends.
+Note that currently this C/C++ to JAX interoperability is currently limited to CPU, however for many applications this is desirable due to memory constraints.

 ## Algorithms :zap:

 `S2FFT` leverages new algorithmic structures that can he highly